-This particular dichotomous formulation of Bayes' theorem includes the costs for mistakes because rational decisions can't be made without taking into account risk; i.e., cost multiplied by probability.
-Note: for the purposes of calculating risk, we rewrite P(S > s) in Eq.
-(1) in the conditional form as P(S > s|A) to indicate that the severity of an attack depends on if an attack occurs.
-Thus, the risk of A is CP(S > s|A)P(A) and the risk of \overline{A} is $\overline{CP}(\overline{A})$.
-Intuitively, when the consequences of inaction (the left-hand side of Eq.
-(5) exceed the cost of act.
+This particular dichotomous formulation of Bayes' theorem includes the costs for mistakes because rational decisions cannot be made without taking into account risk; (i.e., cost multiplied by probability).
+Note: For the purposes of calculating risk, we rewrite P(S>s) in eq.
+(1) in the conditional form as P(S>s|A) to indicate that the severity of an attack depends on whether an attack occurs.
+Thus, the risk of A is CP(S>s|A)P(A) and the risk of $\overline{A}$ is $\overline{CP}(\overline{A})$ .
+Intuitively, when the consequences of inaction (the left-hand side of eq.
+(5) exceed the cost of incorrect action (the right-hand side of eq.
+(5)), then one chooses to act.

 Eq.
-(5) may be written with both conditionals on the lefthand side as the ratio of the true-positive over the falsepositive, and the right side the ratio of the risks of both choices:
+(5) may be written with both conditionals on the left-hand side as the ratio of the true-positive over the false-positive, and, on the right side, the ratio of the risks of both choices:

-The left-hand side of Eq.
-(6) is referred to as the likelihood ratio, L (also called a Bayes factor), while the right-hand side is referred to as the critical likelihood ratio, L^ , weighted with consequences.
-To make a rational decision favoring a belief in A, L must be greater than L^ .
-If L is not greater than L^ , then the decision should be to do nothing:
+The left-hand side of eq.
+(6) is referred to as the likelihood ratio, L (also called a Bayes factor), while the right-hand side is referred to as the critical likelihood ratio, $L^$ , weighted with consequences.
+To make a rational decision favoring a belief in A, L must be greater than $L^$ .
+If L is not greater than $L^$ , then the decision should be to do nothing: